A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

-The discretization proposed here is at most second-order accurate in space and decreases to first order near the interface and when boundedness problems arise.
-Nevertheless, as stated throughout the text, stability concerns prompt the usage of this low-order schemes.
-Moreover, the mesh is very fine to properly capture the interface and to obtain a smooth and converged solution of the extrapolations discussed in Section~\ref{subsec:extrapolation}.
-Thus, a low-order spatial accuracy in the discretization of the scalar equations does not pose a problem.
+The convective terms are discretized using an adaptive first-/second-order upwinding scheme to maintain numerical stability and boundedness (i.e., \(Y_O \leq 1\)).
+Within the limits of the CFL conditions, only a first-order upwind discretization of the convective term is unconditionally bounded~\cite{herrmann2006flux}.
+On the other hand, diffusive terms are discretized using second-order central differences.
+Some examples and specific details regarding the discretization of convective and diffusive terms and the inclusion of the interface in the numerical stencils are provided in Appendix~\ref{apn:discr}.

-Lastly, two extreme cases may exist: when the interface is nearly touching the grid node (i.e., \(\Delta x_1 < 0.01 \Delta x\) in Figure~\ref{fig:scalar_disc}) and when the node changes phase (i.e., \(C^n < 0.5\) and \(C^{n+1}\geq 0.5\) or \(C^n \geq 0.5\) and \(C^{n+1}<0.5\)).
-In both scenarios, the interface value of the correct phase is assigned to the grid node.
-If the interface displacement in \(\Delta t\) is very small, this approximation is reasonable.
+The discretization proposed here is at most second-order accurate in space and may decrease to first order near the interface or when boundedness problems arise.
+Overall, the convective term will be discretized with a second-order scheme.
+The boundedness condition becomes important only during the early times if a sharp initial condition has been imposed in each phase.
+Once the mesh captures the mixing regions well, the second-order upwinding scheme should be bounded.
+Then, the interface proximity to the grid nodes only occurs for certain cells at each time step.
+Similarly, the diffusive term are second order except when the interface is too close to a grid node.
+Nevertheless, stability concerns prompt the usage of this low-order schemes.
+Moreover, the mesh is very fine to capture the interface properly and to obtain a smooth and converged solution of the extrapolations discussed in Subsection~\ref{subsec:extrapolation}.
+Thus, a low-order spatial accuracy in the discretization of the scalar equations in some regions is not concerning.